Digital-Defiance/StarRealmsAssistant/USER_MANUAL.md

 3. View the final scores and game statistics.
 4. Optionally, start a new game by returning to the setup phase.

-**Note**: This tool is an unofficial companion to the physical Dominion game.
-While it supports many expansions, not all are directly implemented; manual adjustments can be used to account for unsupported features.
+**Note**: This tool is an unofficial companion to the physical Star Realms game.
+While it many features, not all expansions, etc are directly implemented; manual adjustments can generally be used to account for unsupported features.